WW International (NASDAQ:WW) Issues FY 2021 Earnings Guidance

 WW International (NASDAQ:WW) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $0.800-$0.900 for the period, compared to the Thomson Reuters consensus estimate of $1.650.
+The company provided EPS guidance of $0.800-$0.900 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.650.
 The company issued revenue guidance of $1.20 B-, compared to the consensus revenue estimate of $1.29 billion.

-WW International (NASDAQ:WW) last released its quarterly earnings results on Thursday, November 4th.
-The company reported $0.65 earnings per share for the quarter, missing analysts’ consensus estimates of $0.73 by ($0.08).
-WW International had a negative return on equity of 18.57% and a net margin of 3.93%.
-The firm had revenue of $293.00 million for the quarter, compared to analyst estimates of $314.77 million.
-During the same period last year, the company earned $0.69 EPS.
-The company’s revenue was down 8.7% compared to the same quarter last year.
-Sell-side analysts expect that WW International will post 1.36 EPS for the current year.
+WW International (NASDAQ:WW) last posted its quarterly earnings data on Thursday, November 4th.
+The company reported $0.65 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.73 by ($0.08).
+The company had revenue of $293.00 million for the quarter, compared to analysts’ expectations of $314.77 million.
+WW International had a net margin of 3.93% and a negative return on equity of 18.57%.
+The business’s quarterly revenue was down 8.7% compared to the same quarter last year.
+During the same quarter last year, the business posted $0.69 EPS.
+Research analysts forecast that WW International will post 1.36 EPS for the current year.

 An institutional investor recently raised its position in WW International stock.
-Bank of New York Mellon Corp lifted its position in WW International, Inc. (NASDAQ:WW) by 2.5% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+Bank of New York Mellon Corp grew its position in WW International, Inc. (NASDAQ:WW) by 2.5% in the 3rd quarter, according to its most recent disclosure with the SEC.
 The fund owned 548,466 shares of the company’s stock after buying an additional 13,335 shares during the period.
-Bank of New York Mellon Corp owned approximately 0.78% of WW International worth $10,010,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Institutional investors own 90.61% of the company’s stock.
+Bank of New York Mellon Corp owned approximately 0.78% of WW International worth $10,010,000 as of its most recent SEC filing.
+90.61% of the stock is currently owned by institutional investors.

 WW International Company Profile